Thirumayilai metro station: Construction

+The T-shaped station will be built on four levels with four tunnels stacked one above the other, below the Luz Junction (junction connecting Luz and the Canal Bank Road) in the neighbourhood of Mylapore.
+Upon construction, the station will be the deepest metro station in Chennai, at 35 meters below street level, surpassing the Chennai Central metro station, which is 30 meters below street level.
+This is because the rails in corridor 3 run as stacked tunnels, with one track located 17 metres below the ground (first level, or platform 1) and another 35 metres below (third level, or platform 3).
+The tracks in corridor 4 will be in parallel tunnels (second level, or platform 2) built between platforms 1 and 3.

 Station layout

 The station

 The station will be located at a depth of 35 m below the ground with four levels, namely, a concourse level and three platform levels.
 The first (uppermost) level will be at a depth of 17 m consisting of the Madhavaram–SIPCOT upper track.
 The middle level will be at a depth of 24 m and will consist of the Lighthouse–Poonamallee dual lines.
 The third (lowermost) level will be at a depth of 35 m consisting of the Madhavaram–SIPCOT lower track.
+The station will be spread over an area of 4854.4 square meters.
+While most other stations in phase II has only two entry/exit points, the Thirumayilai station alone will have five entry/exit points.